Does the Nintendo Switch support HDR?

 HDR stands for High Dynamic Range.
 It means that your TV or display will display more gradients between lights and darks as well as better color accuracy.
 In a nutshell, HDR makes the colors pop and makes images look more life-like on a TV.
 You can see why this is something most people would want for the Nintendo Switch.
 There are so many beautiful colors and art styles in Switch games, and it would be nice to see them displayed at their best.

-We can only hope that Nintendo will eventually release a more powerful console like the rumored Switch Pro that will feature higher resolution capabilities, HDR output, and faster loading times.
+We can only hope that Nintendo will eventually release a more powerful console like the rumored Switch Pro that will feature higher resolution capabilities, HDR output, larger internal storage, so you don't have to rely as much on microSD cards, and faster loading times.
 If that happens, we'll be sure to cover it.